pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 | .

-As it was said earlier, by default all atoms in SMILES string are considered to be connected via the single bond (**-**).
-Thus, symbol corresponding to the negation of bond is needed sometimes, and here it is: **.**
+As it was said earlier, by default each atom in SMILES string is considered to be connected with its immediate neighbours via the single bond (**-**).
+Thus, symbol corresponding to the negation of the bond is needed sometimes, and here it is: **.**

 ### Bond modifying symbols and corresponding characters